XINEXPORT/guesstheanimal/README.md

 # Guess the Animal
-a children's game that will be expanded into an interactive application
+a children's game that will be expanded into an interactive game application

 Install Dependencies
 - npm i <br>